zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 System.out.println(ints1EqualsInts3);     // false
 ```

-## Things to be clarified in interview
+## Things to be clarified in an interview

 - Is the array sorted or partially sorted?
   If so, it means you can use binary search, which is O(lgn).

-- Can you manipulate the array in-place?
+- Can you manipulate the array in place?
-  The reference of array is a pointer.
+  The reference of an array is a pointer.
 So any change will be preserved.

 - Can you sort the array?
   Sometimes sorting the array first may significantly simplify the problem.
 Make sure that the order of array elements do not need to be preserved before attempting a sort.

 - Are there duplicates in the array?
 Would it affect the answer?
-  Make sure if the result is unique or not.
+  Make sure the result is unique or not.

 ## Techniques

 ### Two-Pointer Technique

-Two pointers is really an easy and effective technique which is typically used for searching pairs in a sorted array, or one slow-runner and the other fast-runner..
+Two-pointers are really an easy and effective technique that is typically used for searching pairs in a sorted array, or one slow-runner and the other fast-runner..

 Given a sorted array A (sorted in ascending order), having N integers, find if there exists any pair of elements (A[i], A[j]) such that their sum is equal to X.